-- B. Acceptable and Ideal Targets (not required for indirect measures). - Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories.
+B. Acceptable and Ideal Targets (not required for indirect measures).

+- Acceptable Target: No students in the novice category for any of the rubric sub-categories, 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: 80% in the Advanced or Expert category for all rubric sub-categories.

 Novice Intermediate Advanced Expert

-Content Development 0 0 6 2
+Content Development 0 0 3 3

-Conventions 0 1 4 3
+Conventions 0 0 3 3

-Sources 0 0 4 4
+Sources 0 0 3 3

-Syntax and Mechanics 0 0 5 3
+Syntax and Mechanics 0 0 3 3

-- The acceptable target met according to our preliminary data. - The ideal target was not met due to one student rated as Intermediate in the 'Conventions' subcategory. - The results are consistent with previous assessment years and indicate our MS students are mostly meeting the program expectations. - D. Recommendations (not required for indirect measures) - Based on the results of each sub-category within this rubric, the graduate students are mostly meeting expectations for the program with respect to written communication skills. - Of note, previous assessments have shown students in the Intermediate category for some of these rubric sub-categories. - To continue improving our students' written communication skills, we will consider recommendation of available courses that address this such as a Scientific Communication course offered within or outside of Bumpers College.
+- Only the ideal target was met for all subcategories of this learning outcome. - The acceptable target was not met in any subcategory; however, all have 50% of students each in Advanced and Expert categories.
+To reach the acceptable target this year, we would need only 2 in the Advanced category and 4 in the Expert category this year which would have been exception. - The results are consistent with previous assessment years and indicate our MS students are meeting or exceeding the program expectations.

+- Based on the results of each sub-category within this rubric, the graduate students are meeting expectations for the program with respect to written communication skills. - To continue improving our students' written communication skills, we will consider recommendation of available courses that address this such as a Scientific Communication course offered within or outside of Bumpers College.